Bioengineering SystemsBachelor of Biomedicine&Bachelor of Science&Bachelor of Science Extended

 Major study in this discipline is available in both the Bachelor of Science and the Bachelor of Biomedicine.
 You can also complete a sequence in Bioengineering Systems through the Bachelor of Commerce.

-Biomedical engineering is the fastest growing, most exciting, and most challenging area in engineering today.
+Biomedical engineering is the fastest growing area in engineering today.
 It operates at the intersection between new technologies and understandings of how biological systems work, making it both an exciting and challenging discipline.

 This major can lead to the Master of Engineering (Biomedical) and professional registration as an engineer.